CalculusGuy/cybersecurity-writeups/OverTheWire-Natas-Writeup.md

 **Work:**

 * Modify HTTP Referer header
-* Reload request
+* Replay request

 **What I learned:**
-HTTP headers are controlled by the client.
+HTTP headers are completely controlled by the client.

 ---